kel4416/sidstar-demo/README.md

 # sidstar-demo

 ## Introduction
 A web application that retrieves and displays a list of airports from ATMS and also waypoints that has the highest and second highest number of association with the SIDs/STARs of a particular aiport.
+This application also allows users to post waypoint association details to a pre-defined Kafka topic and Slack notification using their own webhook URL.

 The backend is built using Java with Maven, and it adopts the Spring boot framework.
 The binary is containerised in a Docker image and then deployed to AWS Elastic Container Service.